frconor-ebook/meditations/_posts/2025-04-15-the-washing-of-the-feet.md

 When Our Lord saw the widow of Naim coming out with that funeral of her son, He was entering a town with a lot of people.
 He was busy, He was full of popularity, He was going to do a lot of things in that place.

 But when He saw the widow of Naim, He stopped, went over to her, went to the stretcher, didn\'t just say nice words.
-He touched the stretcher; He worked a wonderful miracle.
+He touched the stretcher, He worked a wonderful miracle.
 He was available; changed His plans completely (Luke 7:11-17).

 Sometimes the greatest service can be through a smile.
 It can lift up situations, or a word of encouragement.
 Sometimes that kind word of encouragement may make all the difference to somebody around us.